theronhitchman/ordinary-differential-equations/syllabus/index.md

 * Tenth Week of Class: Exam 2
 * Final Exam Week: Final Exam and Final Project

+### Resources:

+There are so many books on differential equations, it is hard to know where to begin.
+It seems impossible to know all of the possible texts, but there are several which seem worth sharing.

+Online, Free Texts:

+  * An in-progress, free, online book: [http://faculty.sfasu.edu/judsontw/ode/html/index.html]()
+  * Another free online book, available as a PDF from [http://aimath.org/textbooks/approved-textbooks/trench-de/]()

+Traditional Books of Interest:

+  * Simmons, Differential Equations with Applications and Historical Notes, 2nd Ed.
+  * Boyce and DiPrima, Elementary Differential Equations
+  * Polking, Boggess and Arnold, Ordinary Differential Equations with Boundary Value Problems

+Books that also include more of a dynamical point of view

+  * Strogatz, Nonlinear Dynamics and Chaos
+  * Hirsch, Smale, and Devaney, Differential Equations, Dynamical Systems, and an Introduction to Chaos

+An advanced book on the traditional material, beloved by mathematicians, but pretty hard

+  * Arnol'd, Ordinary Differential Equations

+And One for the Graduate Students: All Theory, No Exercises

+  * Hurewicz, Lectures on Ordinary Differential Equations

 ### Student Academic Accommodations